-From changing leaves to Autumn breeze, September in the Rockies has its own unique and magical allure.
-This month continues to bring pleasant warm days, festivities celebrating summer’s abundance, and an energy in the air as the mountains slowly transition to another chapter of the year.
+From changing leaves to autumn breeze, September in the Rockies has its own unique and magical allure.
+This month brings pleasant, warm days and adds a new energy to the air, as the mountains slowly transition to another chapter of the year.

 Although the town does start to slow down, this quieter pace makes a visit here all-the-more appealing.
 Re-energise and re-centre as you embrace the finer details of the mountains with these events and activities.

-For many, this event is the epitome of summer - think local artisanal creations, fresh produce, delicious offerings from food vendors, and an upbeat local vibe.
-September brings the weekly Wednesday Farmer’s Market to a close, so be sure to stop by, stock up on your fall fruits and veggies, and bask in the last of those warm sunny days.
-The last market is on October 2.
+For many, this event is the epitome of summer - think local artisanal creations, fresh produce, delicious food, and an upbeat vibe.
+September is the last full month of the weekly Wednesday Farmer’s Market in Banff town, so be sure to stop by, stock up on your fall fruits and veggies, and bask in the last of the warm sunny days.

 Hike a Classic Larch Trail

-The golden hues of the changing Larch trees commemorate the end to a beautiful hiking season in Banff National Park.
-The vibrant yellow larches give these classic Banff hikes a surreal beauty, especially so when dusted with a fresh layer of fall’s first snowfall.
+The golden hues of the changing larch trees commemorate the end to a beautiful hiking season in Banff National Park.
+The vibrant yellow larches give these classic hikes a surreal beauty, especially when dusted with a fresh layer of fall’s first snowfall.
 Be sure to plan ahead for these late-season hikes - bring plenty of layers, carry bear spray and arrive early to avoid crowds.
 The Canadian Rocky Mountains are the real deal, so only choose trails that suit your ability level.

-Driving or biking the Bow Valley Parkway is an easy, tried and true way to escape the excitement of downtown Banff.
-A speed limit of 60km/hr is in place to protect the abundant wildlife that frequent this valley, which also gives you a unique opportunity to slow down and take in more details.

 Pop into Baker Creek Bistro, just west of Castle Mountain Junction, to break up the journey and treat yourself to locally-sourced Canadian cuisine.
-Or, head south at Castle Junction for a quick detour to Storm Mountain Lodge and indulge in a bite there.
+Or, head south at Castle Junction for a quick detour to Storm Mountain Lodge and indulge in a bite in a rustic log cabin.

 Feel the Energy of Melissa’s Road Race